TheFrancho/local-whisper-fastapi/readme.md

 # Local whisper api implementation

+This is the (server implementation of the telegram whisper bot)[https://github.com/TheFrancho/telegram-whisper-bot]

 This implementation uses FastAPI to ingest mp3 files to the Whisper model and return a transcription of the audio.

 Inside the repo there is a requests.py script that shows you how to use the endpoint